CSCfi/csc-user-guide/docs/computing/running/performance-checklist.md

   [AI batch job example](../../support/tutorials/ml-data.md#fast-local-drive-puhti-and-mahti-only)
-* Investigate if you can choose how your application does I/O (e.g. OpenFoam can use the collated file format) and don't write unnecessary information on disk or do it too often (e.g. Gromacs with the `-v` flag should not be used at CSC).
+* Investigate if you can choose how your application does I/O (e.g. OpenFoam can use the collated file format) and don't write unnecessary information on disk or do it too often (e.g. GROMACS with the `-v` flag should not be used at CSC).
 * One way to avoid a large number of (small) files is to set up your complex python or R based software in a singularity container.
 This also helps with